JinyuanSun/DDGScan/README.md

   -seq SEQUENCE, --sequence SEQUENCE
                         The exact sequence of protein you want to design.
 All mutation will be named according to this sequence.
   -cpu THREADS, --threads THREADS
-                        Number of threads to run FoldX, Rosetta and HHblits -fc FOLDX_CUTOFF, --foldx_cutoff FOLDX_CUTOFF
+                        Number of threads to run FoldX, Rosetta -fc FOLDX_CUTOFF, --foldx_cutoff FOLDX_CUTOFF
                         Cutoff of FoldX ddg(kcal/mol) -rc ROSETTA_CUTOFF, --rosetta_cutoff ROSETTA_CUTOFF